-As the daughter of Francis Ford Coppola, Sofia was raised among artists, with her grandfather Carmine being a composer, her brother Roman Coppola being a screenwriter and director (a friend and collaborator of Wes Anderson in particular), Talia Shire being her aunt, and Nicolas Coppola (aka Nicolas Cage) as a cousin.
+As the daughter of Francis Ford Coppola, Sofia was raised among artists, with her grandfather Carmine being a composer, her brother Roman Coppola being a screenwriter and director (a friend and collaborator of Wes Anderson in particular), Talia Shire being her aunt, and Nicolas Coppola (aka Nicolas Cage) and Jason Schwartzman as first cousins.
 More than that, on account of her father being part of the New Hollywood, she was raised among many Hollywood icons with George Lucas occasionally babysitting her (and Sofia admitting that she still thinks of him as her Honorary Uncle rather than the director of Star Wars), and growing up knowing the likes of Martin Scorsese and Steven Spielberg and other famous figures who gathered to pay court to her father.
 If that sounds a little too much like the opening of The Godfather, then that's no accident.

 Much as he did with all his children, Coppola gave Sofia cameos in his early films.
 Appearing as a baby in the baptism scene in The Godfather, and then as Diane Lane's kid sister in Rumble Fish (where Nicholas Cage also appeared in an early role).
 She had never wanted to be an actress in the first place, her initial interests being writing and film-making.
 As a young woman she wrote the script for her father's short film in New York Stories.
 She became well known however, and on account of the fame and success of the film, still widely seen, for her performance in The Godfather Part III.
 She was the last minute replacement for Winona Ryder who was originally cast but who then pulled out.
 On very short notice, with production already underway and Coppola needing a success to stave off bankruptcy, he cast his daughter.
 While the film was a success and got decent-to-mixed reviews at the time, in later years it was seen as the quintessential bad third movie of the trilogy, and Sofia Coppola's performance is often held accountable for its failure rather than many of its other problems.
 She also played Anne Chambers in Frankenweenie (she was credited as "Domino"), and one of Queen Amidala's handmaidens (Saché) in The Phantom Menace.